Level/memdown/UPGRADING.md

 # Upgrade Guide

 This document describes breaking changes and how to upgrade.
-For a complete list of changes including minor and patch releases, please refer to the [`CHANGELOG`].
+For a complete list of changes including minor and patch releases, please refer to the [`CHANGELOG`][changelog].

 ## v3